have you registered to vote yet?

 Upcoming Election Information

-Polls are open 6:30 AM to 7:30 PM
+Polls will be open 6:30 AM to 7:30 PM on election day

-Early Voting is open October 7 to November 3
+Early Voting is open October 4 to November 4

 Vote-By-Mail Ballot Request Deadline: October 28